tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 this is the only working option I have found so far.

 ### enable live/hot reloading

+IDK what the difference is between the two.

 - `<D-m>` -> `Enable Live Reload`
 - `<D-m>` -> `Enable Hot Reloading`